 (Contact your web host if you get error messages)

-You can easily remove subdomains using the cPanel Subdomains feature.
+You can also easily remove subdomains using the Subdomains feature.

-To delete your subdomain, go to Subdomains > Modify a Subdomain, then locate the domain you would like to delete and click Remove …
+To delete your subdomain, go to Subdomains > Modify a Subdomain, then locate the domain to be deleted and click Remove …

 (How to delete a subdomain)